What Are Flying Blue Miles Worth?

 Peak dynamic pricing at 150,000+ miles for routes normally costing 60,000

 Flying Blue uses dynamic pricing, meaning the same route can cost vastly different amounts depending on demand.
-Here are the minimum "saver" rates for transatlantic travel since January 2025.
+Here are the minimum "saver" rates since January 2025.
 Source: Flying Blue reward tickets.

 | Cabin Class | Saver Rate (One-Way) | With Promo Reward (25% off) | Peak Pricing Range |